romaninsh/terms/frontend/content/blog/using-your-own-dockerfile-with-dokku.md

 [Dockerfile](https://docs.docker.com/engine/reference/builder/) is a file inside your repository containing the steps that will be performed by Docker to initialize container environment.
 This file is very simple and Docker will be creating intermediate container after each step.
 When re-deploying your app, the un-changed part of your Dockerfile will be cached.
 This mecanics speeds up your deployment speed significantly.

-Here is how Dockerfile looks like:
+Here is the example of a Dockerfile:

 ```
 FROM ubuntu:latest